Below are user guides created to help you navigate your way around the Plum application. Don't see what you need? Suggest ideas here.

 Plum calculates a match between each applicant and the behavioral needs of a job, called the Plum Match Score.
 This score is expressed as a number, ranging from 11 to 99.
 High scores represent a better match.

-A “good” match starts at 70: these applicants can be expected to have some (but not all) of the needed dimensions.
+A “good” match starts at 75: these applicants can be expected to have some (but not all) of the needed dimensions.
+You will notice that the Match Score background color becomes purple for all applicants that match at 75 or higher.

 If there are more than one Match Criteria that can be set for the job (multiple team members have taken the Match Criteria Survey for the role), and you select another Match Criteria from the drop down in the top-left of the Applicant Dashboard, the Match Score's of your applicants will update accordingly.